KevinMarquette/kevinmarquette.github.io/_draft/2018-01-12-Powershell-switch-statement.md

     $result = $lookup[$day]

 If I am only using a `switch` as a lookup, I will quite often use a `hashtable` instead.

+## Enum

+PowerShell 5.0 introduced the `Enum` and it is also an option in this case.

+    enum DayOfTheWeek {
+        Sunday
+        Monday
+        Tuesday
+        Wednesday
+        Thursday
+        Friday
+        Saturday
+    }

+    $result = [DayOfTheWeek]$day

+We could go all day looking at different ways to solve this problem.
+I just wanted to make sure you knew you had options.

 # Final words